pauljacob/DSCapstone2/index.md

 The <b>consumer</b> is USA vehicle drivers with a smartphone (estimated at 182 million individuals).

 ## 2. The Solution
 We the publisher provide the platform for merchant-advertisers to efficiently reach in-vehicle drivers.
-Using ML models and some assumptions, we estimated the expected campaign performance metrics including coupon acceptance rate, percentage of coupon acceptances captured, and ROAS uplift.
+Using ML models and some assumptions, we estimated the expected campaign coupon acceptance rate, percentage of coupon acceptances captured, and ROAS uplift.